Facebook launches high-end magazine 'Grow'

 Facebook has quietly launched a high-end print magazine in the UK and Northern Europe called Grow.

 But don't be so quick to call it a "magazine."
-Even though Grow is labeled as a "quarterly magazine for business leaders" on the physical cover, Facebook says it is actually marketing campaign.
+Even though Grow is labeled as a "quarterly magazine for business leaders" on the physical cover, Facebook says it is actually a marketing campaign.

 "Grow by Facebook is a business marketing program that shares thought leadership content directly with our clients through an annual event as well as print and online marketing channels," Leila Woodington, Facebook's head of business marketing for Northern Europe said in a statement.
 "We do not sell any advertising or charge for any of the events or content as this is purely intended for marketing communications purposes."

-Note: Correction: A previous version of this article said Grow is written by an outside content firm.
-The articles are written by copywriters hired by Facebook.